zukyoo/UKAQN/README.md

 ## What will it display

 AquilaRP will not display any ign, only show the server you are currently on.
-And the beatmap you are currently playing, and which player is spectating by you.
+And the beatmap you are currently playing or editing, and which player is spectating by you.

 # How to use